rohangosavi01/weather-max/README.md

-# ⛔️ SOME WORK IS STILL IN PROGRESS 🧑🏻‍💻
+## ⛔️ Some Work is Still in Progress 🧑🏻‍💻

 # Live Weather Viewing Application